northeast-kansas-library-system/nextsteps/source/usergroup/ug.20231114.rst

 #.
 2024 participation agreement final

 #.
 2024 Privacy and confidentiality statement final

 #.
+Nex policy manual - Lost items policy

+    - Link to policy manual
+    - Discussion of lost item policy
+    - Replacement copies in lieu of payment are not acceptable without permission

+#.
+Koha bug when createing new borrowers

+#.
 Next meeting

     - Meeting at NEKLS: January 2024 10:00 a.m. - 12:00 p.m. with Statistical Help Session to follow